malekkonrad/handmade_neural_network/README.md

 ### Neural Network
-Implementation of my Neural Network library
+Implementation of my Neural Network library with GUI to draw and predict what handwritten number from 0 to 9 it is.

 # picture of system